 Will people want to eat it?

 “Acceptance of clean meat seems to vary an awful lot between surveys.
-Some have shown as many as two-thirds of consumers saying they would eat clean meat, while others have shown as few as 16%,” Chris Bryant, who researches acceptance of cultured meat at the University of Bath, told me.
+Some have shown as many as two-thirds of consumers saying they would eat clean meat, while others have shown as few as 16%,” said Chris Bryant, who researches acceptance of cultured meat at the University of Bath.

 The wording used to conduct the polls seems to have a huge influence on poll results, but the concerns of respondents are the same.
 “Some people think clean meat won’t be as tasty as conventional meat, and others are concerned that it will be very expensive,” said Bryant.